RandomInternetPreson/Lucid_Vision/README.md

 Download the full demo video here: https://github.com/RandomInternetPreson/Lucid_Vision/blob/main/VideoDemo/Lucid_Vision_demoCompBig.mov

+* Update May 31 2024, many thanks to https://github.com/justin-luoma, they have made several recent updates to the code, now merged with this repo.
+     * Removed the need to communicate with deepseek via the cli, this removes the only extra dependency needed to run Lucid_Vision.
+     * Reduced the number of entries needed for the config file.
+     * Really cleaned up the code, it is much better organized now.
+     * Added the ability to switch which gpu loads the vision model in the UI.

 * Update May 30 2024, Lucid_Vision now supports MiniCPM-Llama3-V-2_5, thanks to https://github.com/justin-luoma.
 Additionally WizardLM-2-8x22B added the functionality to load in the MiniCPM 4-bit model.

 * Updated script.py and config file, model was not previously loading to the user assigned gpu